The Six Dravidians: Parindu

 Parindu, the son of Pandu, was the second of the Six Dravidians.
 He ruled for less than a year in 441.

 Khudda Parinda

 Khudda Parinda, the third of the Six Dravidians, reigned from 441 to 447.
 He was the younger brother of Parindu.

 Tiritara

 Tiritara was the fourth of the Six Dravidians.
-He ruled for two months in 447 until he was defeated and killed by Dhatusena.
+He ruled for two months in 447.

 Dathiya

 Dathiya was the fifth of the Six Dravidians, who ruled for two years from 447 to 450.
-He was defeated and killed by Dhatusena.

 Pithiya

 Pithiya was the last of the Six Dravidians, who ruled for two years from 450 to 452.
-He was defeated and killed by Dhatusena.
+He was defeated by Dhatusena.